DRONARCHers/DRONARCH/Intermediate-Results-(28.12.14).md

 Using 250 images (2-3h processing time) resulted in this nice point cloud
 ![PMVS output 250 images](https://github.com/DRONARCHers/DRONARCH/blob/master/results/28_12_14/left.png)
 ![PMVS output 250 images](https://github.com/DRONARCHers/DRONARCH/blob/master/results/28_12_14/right.png)

 The detail level is really nice.
-The paper is not readable, but you can see the different paragraphs.
+In the image below, you can see an archaeology paper on my desk.
+It is not readable, but you can see the different paragraphs.
 ![PMVS output 250 images](https://github.com/DRONARCHers/DRONARCH/blob/master/results/28_12_14/paper_mark.png)

 There are still some large holes in the cloud.
 These are mainly the uniform regions.
 I hope to be able to improve this by tweaking the parameters.
 ![PMVS output 250 images](https://github.com/DRONARCHers/DRONARCH/blob/master/results/28_12_14/screen_mark.png)